orevaagba-coder/Oreva-Projects/SQL + Power BI Projects/International Breweries Analysis/README.md

 ## How to Explore This Project

 1. Review the numbered SQL files in this folder to see the queries and logic behind each business question.
+2. Check query_outputs.pdf for screenshots of each query alongside its actual result, useful if you want to see the output without running the queries yourself.
-2. Open International_Breweries_Analysis.pbix in Power BI Desktop to interact with the dashboard directly (filter by year, hover for details, and so on).
+3. Open International_Breweries_Analysis.pbix in Power BI Desktop to interact with the dashboard directly (filter by year, hover for details, and so on).
-3. The raw dataset, international_breweries.csv, is included directly in this folder if you would like to reproduce the analysis.
+4. The raw dataset, international_breweries.csv, is included directly in this folder if you would like to reproduce the analysis.